 - Most lenders will not approve loan applicant if they had a late payment in the past 12 months

-- However, if loan applicant had just one or two late payments in the past 12 months, there is a possibility borrowers may get a pass
+- However, if a loan applicant had just one or two late payments in the past 12 months, there is a possibility borrowers may get a pass

-- The most common problem most people who come to me to apply for a mortgage loan with recent late payments are folks who had a recent late payment on credit card bills
+The most common problem most people who come to me to apply for a mortgage loan with recent late payments are folks who had a recent late payment on credit card bills.

 Recent Late Payment On Credit Card Bills